True Solar Power

 High-Energy Laser

-An intense sequence of laser pulses with megajoules of energy converge on the cm-sized fusion fuel capsule in billionths of a second.
+An intense sequence of laser pulses with megajoules of energy converge on the centimeter-sized fusion fuel capsule in billionths of a second.

 • Fuel Capsule